Sumar, Iran

+Sumar (سومار) is a city in, and the capital of, Sumar District of Qasr-e Shirin County, Kermanshah province, Iran.

+Demographics

+Ethnicity

+The city is populated by Kurds.

+Population

+At the time of the 2006 National Census, the city's population was 20 in 15 households.
+The following census in 2011 counted 9 people in 5 households.
+The 2016 census measured the population of the city as 180 people in 9 households.

 Border market

-Sumar border market was inaugurated as the ninth border market on the Iranian side of Iran-Iraq border on 5 April 2015.The border market, in which more than 100 billion rials has been invested, was officially inaugurated during a ceremony attended by the governors of Kermanshah and the Iraqi province of Dialeh.
-It is located in the Sumar-Mandali border region.
+Sumar border market was inaugurated as the ninth border market on the Iranian side of the Iran-Iraq border on 5 April 2015.
+The border market, in which more than 100 billion rials has been invested, was officially inaugurated during a ceremony attended by the governors of Kermanshah and the Iraqi province of Dialeh.
+It is in the Sumar-Mandali border region.
 As its first commercial activity, the 40-hectare border market's primary aim was to export 200 tons of cement to Iraq.
 Currently, Parviz border market near the city of Qasr-e Shirin is the major export channel through which 52% of the Iranian goods are exported to Iraq.